Nimbo1999/go-client-server-exercise/README.md

     cd go-client-server-exercise
     ```

-3. Run docker compose to generate the test.db SQLite file:
+3. Run the server by executing the following command in your terminal:
     ```(bash)
-    docker-compose up -d
-    ```

-4. Run the server by executing the following command in your terminal:
-    ```(bash)
     cd ./server && go mod tidy && go run .
     ```

-5. Run the client app by executing the command:
+4. Run the client app by executing the command:
     ```(bash)
     cd ./client && go mod tidy && go run .
     ```